If you would like to speak to a receptionist privately, please ask at reception.

-The GDPR is a set of laws passed in the European Union and which come into effect from 25.5.18.We already do a lot of work involving Information Governance due to the nature of the information we keep about our patients so a lot of this is just building on what we have in place already.
+The GDPR is a set of data protection laws passed in the European Union which came into effect from 25.5.18.We already do a lot of work involving Information Governance due to the nature of the information we keep about our patients so a lot of this is just building on what we have in place already.

 If you would like to know anything about how we collect, keep and share your data, we will be happy to provide you with more information.
 Please keep an eye on our website and in reception where the updated privacy notices will be available to view.